tblah/cpuEmulator/README.md

 emulator - Things for emulating digital electronics.
-Not specific to the CPU design cpu - Implementation of the CPU objects - compiled but unlinked objects from the build assembler - a *very* simple assembler for generating memory images for the cpu to execute
+Not specific to the CPU design cpu - Implementation of the CPU objects - compiled but unlinked objects from the build assembler - a *very* simple assembler for generating memory images for the cpu to execute.
+I decided that making something able to parse files was overkill and so (for now) this will just use instances of Instruction.